 The design and development of the accounting system were contracted to Bewsys by the EPA.
 The Bewsys consulting team scoped through the requirements to understand the objectives, mandates of the EPA, its finances, donors, and activities.
 To ensure that the EPA met internationally approved standards, the Bewsys consulting team reviewed EPA’s existing financial capacity based on recent audits.
 This helped the Bewsys Team to build an accounting system that reflects the operational and administrative functions of the EPA.
-The system was custom-built on the finance, monitoring and evaluation, document and library, reporting, system administration, and integrated content management of the Bewsys Regulatory MIS.
+The system was custom-built on the finance, monitoring and evaluation, document and library, reporting, system administration, and integrated content management of the Bewsys e-Governance.

 The system was designed to feature a real-time web-based database monitoring system that allowed for the acquisition of real-time data and statistics available for timely decisions, policy-making, monitoring, and project implementation.
 Also, a web-enabled integrated Enterprise Resource Planning (ERP) was considered in the development of the system to enhance support for regular operations such as a Project Management Information System (PMIS), and manage major business processes such as budgeting, donor financing, and fund management.

 An HR management system was also featured to support operations on personnel management (i.e. leave management, travel management, salary management, performance evaluation, etc.).
 Understanding the demands of the desired system, the Bewsys technical team ensured that the system was designed to maintain the volume, storage, and speed for instant online data entry, recording, retrieving, producing, and analyzing the data and its contents.